Liuxy94/Liuxy94.github.io/_posts/2021-04-03-matlab-programming-style-guidelines.md

 4. Comments should usually have the same indentation as the statements referred to.
 This is to avoid having the comments break the layout of the program.
 End of line comments tend to be cryptic and should be avoided except for constant definitions.
-5. Function header comments should support the use of help and lookfor. help prints the first contiguous block of comment lines from the file.
+5. Function header comments should support the use of `help` and `lookfor`.
+`help` prints the first contiguous block of comment lines from the file.
 Make it helpful. lookfor searches the first comment line of all m-files on the path.
 Try to include likely search words in this line.
 6. Function header comments should discuss any special requirements for the input arguments.